 Several Europeans who liked the collection agreed to help us acquire a number of other important AT backcountry skiing bindings to round it out, including the Iser, Emery Chrono, and a number of others.
 When done with the next acquisition phase, the collection will probably have about 45 bindings!
 If anyone has a yellow or green Silvretta 404 they would like to donate, we need to add those to round out the 404s with the different colors they were offered in over the years.
 More tomorrow (I’ll have more time for blogging)…

-Welcome to Louis (Lou) Dawson's backcountry skiing information opinion website and e magazine.
-Lou's passion for the past 45 years has been alpinism, climbing, mountaineering and skiing -- along with all manner of outdoor recreation.
+Welcome to Louis (Lou) Dawson's backcountry skiing information & opinion website.
+Lou's passion for the past 50 years has been alpinism, climbing, mountaineering and skiing -- along with all manner of outdoor recreation.
 He has authored numerous books and articles about backcountry skiingand is well known as the first person to ski down all 54 of Colorado's 14,000-foot peaks, otherwise known as the Fourteeners!
-Books and free back country news and information here, and tons of Randonnee rando telemark info.
+Books and free ski touring news and information here, and tons of telemark info.

-All material on this website online magazine is copyrighted, the name WildSnow is trademarked, permission required for reproduction (electronic or otherwise).
+All material on this website is copyrighted, the name WildSnow is trademarked, permission required for reproduction (electronic or otherwise).

 This includes publication and display on other websites by whatever means.
 PLEASE SEE OURCOPYRIGHT and TRADEMARK INFORMATION.